funvill/funvill.github.io/_posts/2009-11-23-ice-cube-raft-race.md

 ---
-title: Ice Cube Raft Race
+title: "Ice Cube Raft Race"
 date: 2009-11-23 13:59:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: ice-cube-raft-race

 ---

 Ice Cube Raft Race is a drinking game.

 <strong>What you will need to play</strong>